 There were many airfields in the eastern region of England during the Second World War, and countless crews were lost flying in combat operations.
 Undeterred and undaunted by these losses, many continued the brave fight to release Europe from the evil grip that was slowly strangling it.
 Loses were high, but at one particular airfield, the loses of one Group were the highest, and of those that came here, few were to return home alive.

 The second part of this trip, takes us closer to Swaffham and away from Thetford Forest.
 Here we visit an airfield with a history that resembles a Shakespeare play, loss, tragedy and a little success.
-Our first stop is at the former airfield of RAF North Pickenham.
+Our second stop is an airfield that was used by a range of light and heavy aircraft, its history was also chequered, bearing witness to some of the more gruesome aspects of the air-war.
+Our first stop though is at the former USAAF airfield RAF North Pickenham.

 RAF North Pickenham (Station 143)

 RAF North Pickenham was built in the later part of the Second World War (1943/44) and was officially handed over to the USAAF, 492nd Bomb Group (BG), on May 22nd 1944, by an RAF Officer during a ceremonial hand-over parade.
 This handover would see the culmination of USAAF takeovers of British Airfields – some sixty-six in all.
 America’s ‘friendly invasion’, would result in eighty-two major operational units moving to the UK, all of which would occupy some seventy-seven military sites in total.